Air Conditioning Services in Dallas, Texas

 Have you signed up for a maintenance plan yet?
 Regular maintenance on your air conditioning unit will lengthen its life and make you more comfortable in the long run.

-Why Choose Total Air & Heat for Air Conditioning Services in Dallas & Plano, TX?
+Why Choose Total Air & Heat for Air Conditioning Services in Dallas, TX?

-Our AC company has been providing heating and cooling services to clients across Plano and Dallas for over half a century.
+Our AC company has been providing heating and cooling services to clients across our Dallas service area for over half a century.
 We work hard to earn the trust of our clients, endlessly striving to make our services better, more effective, more responsive, and absolutely ideal to suit your every need.
 And our efforts have proven us an authority on air conditioning services in Texas!

 We also have a team of commercial HVAC contractors standing by for all of your commercial building comfort needs.